Skip to Content

 On most Lake Michigan beaches, you will also find various limestone rocks.
 One of the most spectacular specimens is the crinoidal limestone rocks covered by crinoid fossils, but other fossiliferous limestones are present.
 Tuffla limestones or compact limestones are also common.

-Lake Michigan beaches can also bring unique granite stones to the shore, such as porphyritic granite.
+Lake Michigan beaches can also bring unique granite stones, such as porphyritic granite, to the shore.
 You can also expect sandstone in different colors, from pink to blue, or the Jacobvsille Redstone.

 Conclusion

-If you can’t collect rocks in certain areas, move on to the next ones, and don’t despair.
-There is always a place where you are allowed to collect.
+If you are unable to gather rocks in specific regions, go on to the next ones and do not give up.
+There is always a spot where you can collect.

 TIP: Running water alone is usually not enough to clean beach rocks, although a lot of flaky crustiness can be broken off by hand.
 Find out more in the article below: